psvenk/hubmail/README.md

 1. Create a peronal access token on GitHub's website following [these instructions][1].
 2. Set the environment variable `HUBMAIL_TOKEN` to your token.
-3. Run `,/run_hubmail -h` for usage information, and `./run_hubmail SUBCOMMAND -h` for usage information for a subcommand (e.g.
+3. Run `./run_hubmail -h` for usage information, and `./run_hubmail SUBCOMMAND -h` for usage information for a subcommand (e.g.
    `issue`, `pull`).

 To install `hubmail` to your `$PATH`, run `python3 setup.py install`.
-This will also install documentation if you have `argparse-manpage` installed.
+This will also install man page documentation if you have `argparse-manpage` installed (run `man 1 hubmail` or `man -l man/hubmail.1` to view it).

 For example, to fetch the oldest 10 issues and the newest 5 pull requests from `user/repo`, wrapped to 72 characters and with the first 20 comments on each,